 Unrealised private business ownership allowance

-Is your profit less than the private business ownership allowance?
-Then the private business ownership allowance is the same amount as your profit.
+If you are not a new business owner and your profit is less than the private business ownership allowance, then the private business ownership allowance is the same amount as your profit.
 The part you cannot deduct is the unrealised private business ownership allowance (in Dutch).
 The Dutch Tax and Customs Administration will offset this part in the subsequent 9 years.

 How to apply?